-Membrane fluidity
+Membrane fluidity determined by fatty acid

 The arrangement of the fatty acid tails in phospholipids plays a crucial role in determining the characteristics of the membrane, particularly its fluidity.
 More unsaturated fatty acids content give more fluidity to membrane and higher cholesterol content prevents extremes in fluidity of plasma membranes.